 \subsubsection{Adenoviral Vector Vaccines}

-Another relatively new technology for COVID-19 vaccine development involves the usage of \textbf{adenoviral vectors} containing genetic coding sequences for COVID-19 antigens.
-While a more extensively studied platform compared to mRNA vaccines, there are very few vaccines on the global stage that have been approved for use in any illness using adenoviral vectors.
-In the setting of COVID-19, Johnson \& Johnson as well as Astrazeneca are currently developing vaccines using various adenoviral vector platforms; both candidates have recently resumed trials following adverse events that were deemed to be most probably unrelated to vaccination \cite{ho_j_and_j,ho_astrazeneca}.
+Another relatively new technology for COVID-19 vaccine development involves the usage of adenovirus vectors containing genetic coding sequences for COVID-19 antigens.
+While a more extensively studied platform than mRNA vaccines, there are very few vaccines on the global stage that have been approved for use in any illness using adenoviral vectors.
+In the setting of COVID-19, Johnson \& Johnson, as well as Astrazeneca, are currently developing vaccines using various adenovirus platforms; both candidates have recently resumed trials following adverse events that were deemed to be most probably unrelated to vaccination \cite{ho_j_and_j,ho_astrazeneca}.

 The primary challenge to adenoviral vector vaccines lies in potential prior host immunity to the viral vector, potentially reducing the efficacy of the original or booster vaccinations \cite{thacker2009strategies}.
 Furthermore, prior host immunity to adenoviral vectors is nonuniform; for example, some studies have suggested a larger serological immunization prevalence in sub-Saharan Africa for several adenovirus subtypes when compared to Europe and the United States \cite{ho_cen}.
 If trials do not adequately account for this fact, an adenovirus vaccine might be dramatically less effective in these populations.